 It seems apparent that with these kinds of outcomes people would wish to get assistance with their hearing loss.
 But people don’t get help for two principal reasons.
 Some people assume that their hearing is working just fine when it really isn’t.
 They have themselves convinced that people are mumbling or even that they are talking quietly on purpose.
 Also, it’s relatively common for people to be clueless about their hearing problem.
 To them, it seems like others get tired of talking to them.

 If you are somebody who regularly feels like people are talking quietly or mumbling and it’s causing you to feel anxiety or even depression, it’s time for a hearing exam.
 If there is hearing loss, that person should talk about which hearing aid is right for them.
-Seeing a good hearing specialist may be all that is needed to feel much better.
+Seeing us may be all that is needed to feel much better.